Passport Photo Hair Requirements (2026)

 Does facial hair matter for passport photos?

 Facial hair is allowed.
 Beards, mustaches, and goatees are all acceptable.
-Your photo should reflect your current appearance, so if you normally have facial hair, keep it for the photo.
+Your photo should reflect your current appearance.

 Get your passport photo right

-Create passport photo — $1Free preview before you pay
+Create passport photo -- $1Preview before you download